alexandrecuer/smartgrid/Themis/Note_Install_fileSystem_variant_linuxVM_toprepareSD.md

-This is variant illustrating on a Windows workstation how to use a Linux VM to prepare mode completely the SD card
+This is variant illustrating on a Windows workstation how to use a Linux VM to prepare more completely the SD card

 # Install emoncms on raspbian stretch from scratch using the scripts